 You definitely have to leave the beach and spend some time inland as well.
 The Ligurian hills are full of charming towns and villages, such as Apricale, Castelvecchio, Triora, Zuccarello, Colletta di Castelbianco… They are usually 20-30 minutes away from the coast.
 Probably the most famous of them is Dolceacqua, a much photographed medieval town in the Val Nervia.
 The historical part of the town and the new area are connected by a pretty humpback stone bridge, while the Doria Castle dominates the whole view.
 In the old part you will find many artisan shops and bars in the narrow alleys, where you should not miss the famous Rossese wine.
 Dolceacqua also inspired Monet, he made several paintings of the town.
 He really loved the bridge and wrote about it as a "jewel of lightness".

 Because of the extreme heat and because of travelling with a baby we did not see half of the things we wanted to see.
 So we are surely returning to this area soon.
 We are planning to visit more charming villages among the hills.
 We drove through Cervo and it was so beautiful, but we did not have time to stop, so have to go back.
 Same with Ventimiglia, the houses of the old town looked stunning.
-In Ventimiglia there is also a colourful Friday market, and I really need a new leather bag… Once I have my bag, we'll have to go to Bordighera to get more cacti and agave for my husband.
-I'd also love to cross the border and check out Menton, it looks so pretty on the photos.
-And besides all of this, our family would love to spend more time on the tranquil beaches of the Riviera di Ponente.
+In Ventimiglia there is also a colourful Friday market, and I really need a new leather bag… I'd also love to cross the border and check out Menton, it looks so pretty on the photos.
+And besides all of this, we would love to spend more time on the tranquil beaches of the Riviera di Ponente.